MediLink Implementation

 API Response Model

-@Serializable data class GreetingResponse( val message: String )
+@Serializable data class GreetingResponse( val message: String )- Uses Kotlin serialization for JSON parsing

 - Simple data class to represent API response